-Other tests, including brain scans and blood tests could be arranged.
-Very occasionally, your doctor may arrange an EEG (brain wave test) or a lumbar puncture (spinal tap) if they suspect a rare form of dementia.
+You may also be asked to undergo other tests, including brain scans and blood tests.
 Together all of these things will help a doctor find out about any problems in memory or thinking and the likely cause.

 For more general information about diagnosis of dementia visit our diagnosis page.

-The most common side effects of cholinesterase inhibitors are nausea (sickness), vomiting, diarrhoea, insomnia, muscle cramp, and tiredness.
-These effects are often mild and usually only temporary.
-Not everyone will experience side effects.
+Some people have side effects from these drugs.
+The most common are feeling sick, vomiting, diarrhoea, being unable to sleep, muscle cramp and tiredness.
+These effects are often mild and usually don’t last long.
+Not everyone will have side effects.